tshirtman/vim-winny/README.md

 It then builds on this function to provide two commonly useful ones.

-JumpWindow() will display the window numbers and wait for you to hit a number key, then jump the focus to that window.
+JumpWindow(as_letters=v:null) will display the window numbers and wait for you to hit a number key, then jump the focus to that window.
+If as_letters is passed a different value from v:null, then instead of using the window id, letters are used, allowing to target up to 52 different windows (lowercase then uppercase).

-SwapWindows([n]) will behave similaily but will swap the buffers between the current window and the one you type the number of.
+SwapWindows([n], as_letters=v:null) will behave similaily but will swap the buffers between the current window and the one you type the number of.
 It accepts an optional parameter, if passed, it will directly swap the current buffer with the one of the window with the passed id.
+Similarily to JumpWindow, the second parameter allows using letters instead of numbers, to only pass the second paramater, the first one can be passed the default v:null value.

 ### Mappings